netzero-labs/netzero/docs/tariffs/Dynamic-Electricity-Pricing.md

 <img src="utility-rate-plan.png" width="300" alt="Utility Rate Plan" />

 We will work with the Tesla team to make sure this gets corrected.
-For, you can instead use the= Buy and Sell charts (shown by scrolling down under the Grid chart) to display the real-time prices:
+For, you can instead use the Buy and Sell charts (shown by scrolling down under the Grid chart) to display the real-time prices:

 <img src="buy-sell-prices.png" width="300" alt="Buy and Sell Prices" />